 Defining specs and setting participant expectations

-Before writing the questions your participants are going to answer in a mission, you'll be prompted to define the parameters of your mission and write a set of overarching instructions.
-This means you'll need to make the following decisions:
+Before writing the questions your participants are going to answer in a mission part, you'll be prompted to define the parameters of your mission and parts, and write an overview and overarching instructions for each part.
+This means you'll need to make the following (and other) decisions:

-- How long do participants have to complete your mission?
+- How many days do participants have to complete your mission?

-- Does this mission comprise your entire research project, or is your project made up of multiple missions?
+- Does one part comprise your entire research project, or does your mission need multiple parts?

 Give your mission an internal nickname!